exercism/website-copy/tracks/python/exercises/matrix/mentoring.md

 We should encourage students to move from strings to integers in __init__.
-While there are no test cases with non-integers, point out that if the input containted bad data, you would want the constructor to fail, rather than failing at row() or column()
+While there are no test cases with non-integers, point out that if the input contained bad data, you would want the constructor to fail, rather than failing at row() or column()